Who Should Attend?

 Case Western Reserve University School of Medicine designates this live activity for a maximum of 8.00 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - Register online by selecting from our calendar of scheduled conferences.

-- Mail the completed form [PDF] with a check payable to Case Western Reserve University or complete the credit card information and send to:
+- Mail the 2019 Buprenorphine form with a check payable to Case Western Reserve University or complete the credit card information and send to:

 Continuing Medical Education Program

 10524 Euclid Avenue